greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

 ## AI as chaos, AI as signal

-The incredible rate at which AI models can generate text and images means that the internet is increasingly starting to resemble Borges' Library of Babel.
-Some people fear that the public internet will die under a great proliferation of AI-generated slop.

-But Moviescape represents a more encouraging path forward.
 I have long wished that information on the internet -- from movies, to books, to music, to websites, to really any other data modality -- were spatially organized.
 We humans have strong spatial "software" in the sense that we are better at remembering and manipulating information when it is associated with a specific place.
 Look into, for example, memory palaces and the [Method of loci](https://en.wikipedia.org/wiki/Method_of_loci).
 Since this is the case, as much of the information that we consume should be spatial as possible.

 This is particularly important in an age when most of our information is consumed as part of endless social media scrolling, search result scrolling, or AI chat scrolling.
 Scrolling is the opposite of exploring a map.
 It causes us to over-index on the top few elements of a Pareto distribution while missing the long tail.
 And while the top few elements can indeed be interesting, over a long timeframe this approach to information consumption will homogenize our information diets and cause the long tail of information -- where truly unique and interesting elements live -- to collapse.
 The solution to this problem is interfaces like Moviescape, which allow the user to examine all human knowledge from a bird's eye view, organize it spatially, and then zoom into and explore the unique regions that hold the greatest interest and appeal.